Australian Shepherd: Double merle

-Double merle or homozygous merle occurs when the offspring of two merled parents inherit two copies of the dominant merle gene.
-The odds of this are 25% for each pup born from such a litter.
 Double merles often have excessive light or white areas and can have hearing and vision problems as a result of having two copies of the merle gene.
 Homozygous merles can be deaf or blind, or express iris colobomas, retinal detachment, cataracts, persistent pupillary membrane, a displacement of the lens, equatorial staphyloma, night blindness and microphthalmia.
 Audio impairment or deafness usually develops after the birth of a puppy with their ear canal still closed.
 The white color of double merles is produced due to the lack of melanocytes which provide high potassium levels in the endolymph surrounding the cochlea's hair cells.
 There is no surgery or treatment that can reduce the damage.
 Loss of hearing is directly linked to the amount of pigmentation cells a dog has.
 The same pigment that is lacking in the ear can also be lacking in the eyes, affecting its development.
 Although many believe that only dogs with blue eyes have eye problems, it is not correct.
 Due to the contrast between eye problems and blue eyes, eye conditions in blue-eyed dogs are much easier to spot.

-Not all homozygous merles are affected, but most are, making the breeding of two merles a very touchy subject.
-Some breeders euthanize mostly white pups, while others may attempt to sell them as "rare" white Aussies without disclosing the potential for health defects.
-A large percentage of homozygous merles sold eventually end up in rescue and shelters, as the average family is ill-prepared to take on a deaf or blind pet.
-However, deaf or blind Australian shepherds can make wonderful pets given a home prepared for their special needs.
-They are an intelligent breed, which generally learn hand signals with ease.

 The term "lethal white" originated from horses born with lethal white syndrome, and has since evolved to often describe dogs born with the double merle trait.
 This trait is found in many breeds, but most commonly found in Australian Shepherds.
 The name "lethal white" is a misnomer, as this genetic condition is not lethal to the dogs; it is often the breeder who is lethal to the pups by culling them immediately after birth.
 Many consider the term "lethal white" to be derogatory.